uksrc/uksrc.github.io/_pages/about_skao.md

   nav: "docs"
 ---
 ## SKA Observatory (SKAO) ##
 The [SKAO](https://www.skao.int/) is an intergovernmental organisation bringing together nations from around the world.
 Its mission is to build and operate cutting-edge radio telescopes to transform our understanding of the Universe, and deliver benefits to society through global collaboration and innovation.
-The observatory has a global footprint and consists of the SKAO Global Headquarters in the UK, the SKAO’s two telescopes at radio-quiet sites in South Africa and Australia, and associated facilities to support the operations of the telescopes.
+The observatory has a global footprint and consists of the SKAO Global Headquarters in the UK, the SKAO’s [two telescopes (SKA-Low and SKA-Mid)](https://www.skao.int/en/explore/telescopes) at radio-quiet sites in South Africa and Australia, and associated facilities to support the operations of the telescopes.

 ## Science Data Processing ##
 An average of 8 terabits per second of data will be transferred from the SKA telescopes in both countries to Central Processing Facilities (CPFs) located at the telescope sites.
 At these facilities, [Science Data Processor (SDP)](https://www.skao.int/en/explore/big-data) supercomputers will process the data before it is distributed via intercontinental telecommunications networks to the SKA Regional Centres.